Post COVID-19 hope for the Australian education sector

 Make no mistake, there is still a substantial contestable international market in tuition.
 But the contestable area of that market is much wider than it was before.

 Fewer students will be able to afford to study internationally.
 Some parents will have serious reservations about travel and the health impacts of the virus.
 There’s no doubt that the size of the pie will be smaller.
-But the opportunity to gain a larger slice of the market is clear and present.
+The opportunity to gain a larger slice of the market, however, is clear and present.

 Closures of institutions in the US and the UK changes competitor capacity and market dynamics between nations, while stark differences in capacity and willingness to adapt to new market opportunities also makes market share within national education systems much more fluid.